MGASALUCAS/emai-pracs-2025/README.md

-# Classical Machine Learning: Emai Pracs 2025.
+# Emai Conference Practicals 2025: Classical Machine Learning;

 > **"The best way to learn machine learning is to understand the mathematics behind it, then implement it, and finally apply it to real problems."**

 ## Overview

-Welcome to the most beginner-friendly classical machine learning tutorial guide.
-This guide provides a rigorous and accessible learning experience that takes you from mathematical foundations to real-world applications.
+These tutorials has been created intentional for participants of Emai Conference in 2025.
+It guides and provides a rigorous and accessible learning experience that takes you from mathematical foundations, classical machine learning to real-world applications.

 ## What is Classical Machine Learning?